Difference Between Nominal And Real Interest Rate

 Trends and Latest Developments

 Current trends in interest rates and inflation significantly impact the difference between nominal and real interest rates.
 In recent years, many developed countries have experienced periods of low nominal interest rates, sometimes even near zero.
 When inflation rises, as it has in many countries recently, the real interest rate can turn negative.
-This means that investors are losing purchasing power even if their investments have a positive nominal return.
+Basically, investors are losing purchasing power even if their investments have a positive nominal return.

 Tips and Expert Advice